yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/_index.md

     weight: 500
 ---

 Applications connect to and interact with YugabyteDB using API client libraries, also called client drivers.
-The tutorials in this section show how to build sample applications using available drivers and ORMs.
-Because the YugabyteDB YSQL API is PostgreSQL-compatible and the YCQL API has roots in the Apache Cassandra CQL, many of the tutorials use third-party drivers.
+The tutorials in this section show how to build sample applications using available drivers and ORMs. <!--Because the YugabyteDB YSQL API is PostgreSQL-compatible and the YCQL API has roots in the Apache Cassandra CQL, many of the tutorials use third-party drivers.-->

 For details about supported API client drivers (by programming language), see <a href="../../../reference/drivers">Drivers</a>.